FIELD PRACTICES – PROPERLY EXPLAINED

 Crop Rotation

-This is the growing of different types on the same piece of land in different seasons, in an orderly sequence.
+This is the growth of different types on the same piece of land in different seasons, in an orderly sequence.

 Importance of Crop Rotation